 - Which quadrant was the most challenging and why?

 - Do you see the customer differently now?
 In which way did your understanding change during this process?

-- In which way do you think this empathy map will influence your approach in the near future?
+- In which way do you think this empathy map will influence your approach shortly?

 - Do you see yourself using this tool in your professional activity?

 This activity follows activity type guide from CARTA